Local exchange trading system: Benefits

 LETS can help revitalise and build community by allowing a wider cross-section of the community—individuals, small businesses, local services and voluntary groups—to save money and resources in cooperation with others and extend their purchasing power.
 Other benefits may include social contact, health care, tuition and training, support for local enterprise and new businesses.
 One goal of this approach is to stimulate the economies of economically depressed towns that have goods and services, but little official currency: the LETS scheme does not require outside sources of income as stimulus.

 The environmental benefits of enhanced locals' self-reliance involve less-distance transport (as local goods are substituted for imports) and more evident environmental effects.
-Moreover, diverse local economies support sustainability by decreasing the need to use assets in an inefficient manner to satisfy external consumer demands.
-That also requires improving the local quality of life without having to make expenditures.
+Diverse local economies support also sustainability by decreasing the need to use assets in an inefficient manner to satisfy external consumer demands.
+This improves the local quality of life without having to make expenditures.
 LETS can allow for much greater self-direction and flexibility in employment patterns than the mainstream, conventional economy and, in particular, enable the skills of the unemployed to be valued and used.